calcinai/strut/README.md

 This isn't the full example, but it gives an idea of the structure.

 ## Contributing
-I'd love feedback and/or contrubutions, but they will probably need to target the generation library.
+I'd love feedback and/or contributions, but they will probably need to target the generation library.
 Head to [Gendarme](https://github.com/calcinai/gendarme) if this sounds like you.
 Basic command for generating this library is

 ```
 ./bin/gendarme generate --namespace "Calcinai\Strut" --root-class Swagger  ../strut/lib/schema.json ../strut/src/